Example Program 1: MM_S1_Vis_Basic

 END_IF;

-When status code MM_Status is 1100, the robot has successfully obtained all vision results; otherwise, an exception has occurred in the vision system.
-Handle different exceptions according to the actual status code.
+When the status code is 1100, the robot has successfully obtained all vision result.
+Otherwise, an error has occurred in the vision system.
+You can perform the corresponding operation based on the specific error code.

 Store the vision result